 Sick, potentially rabid raccoon (active during the day, walking around in circles, moving slowing, climbing up things and falling down).

-Raccoon presence is alarming to pets.
+Raccoon presence is alarming to domesticated animals.

 For these reasons, many people wish to have nuisance raccoons trapped and removed.